 “I do not believe he ever noticed, if that is your worry,” she added softly.
 “A-Xian is… he was never very good at recognizing those things.”

 Wei Wuxian had never been able to see that he was worthy of such feelings.
 Even before the war or before the fevers which had so shaken him.
 As a child, he only spoke of love to her in the farthest of hypotheticals.
 Jiang Yanli could hardly imagine that he was any better at it now, with how different he had looked the last time they had met.

 Jin Zixuan could not meet her eyes anymore.
 “I know this,” he said.

 The words, said in such a defeated tone, dried at her throat.
 “Have you spoken to him about it?” she asked.
-She tried so hard to keep her voice even, yet it broke at the end and made her taste bitterness.
+She tried so hard to keep her voice even.

-She saw the answer in the way he moved; in the hand in flexed and then opened at the empty space by his hip, and the shaking of his throat over a painful swallow.
+She saw the answer in the way he moved; his hand flexed and then opened at the empty space by his hip, and his throat shook over a painful swallow.